3-year-old attacked by mountain lion at Southern California wilderness park

-(KTLA) — A mountain lion attacked and injured a 3-year-old child in Southern California on Monday afternoon, officials said.
+(KTLA) -- Authorities killed a mountain lion after it attacked and injured a 3-year-old child who suffered “severe wounds" to the neck in Southern California on Monday afternoon, officials said.

 FOX40 sister station KTLA reports the young victim was hospitalized in stable condition following the attack, which was reported just after 4:15 p.m. at Whiting Ranch Wilderness Park in Lake Forest, according to Orange County Fire Authority Capt.
 Tony Bommarito.

-The lion grabbed the child by the neck, Bommarito said.
-Authorities evacuated the park as they sought the lion, he said.
+The lion grabbed the child by the neck during the attack, Bommarito said.

-The animal was seen with a backpack in its mouth.
+Authorities evacuated the park as they sought the lion, which was seen on a tree with a backpack in its mouth.

+Responding deputies were told that after the mountain lion grabbed the child, the father threw a backpack at it and it let go of the child, Orange County Sheriff's Department spokeswoman Carrie Braun said.

+The child had severe neck injuries consistent with a mountain lion attack, according to Capt.
+Patrick Foy of California Department of Fish and Wildlife.

+Wildlife officials were summoned to the scene and the lion was soon tracked down.

-California Department of Fish and Wildlife officials were summoned to the scene.
+"(Department) of Fish and Wildlife gave local law enforcement the approval to euthanize the lion due to the public safety threat," fire officials said in a written statement.

-Aerial footage from Sky5 showed officials standing next to the motionless body of a mountain lion, which was then wrapped in a yellow tarp and placed in the back of a truck.
+Swabs will be taken from the child's wounds and from the mountain lion in an attempt to find a DNA match, Foy said.

 No further details were immediately available.